ACTOR | PRODUCER

 I played the stunt double/Keanu handler in the NYC cast of “Point Break Live”, a theatre parody of the cult classic movie, and was the lead in the indie short action film “Arson”.

-While I can play a killer bad ass, I’ve also landed roles as the supportive but sarcastic best friend, the unamused hipster bartender, and the tough as nails softball coach.
+While I can play a killer bad ass, I’ve also landed roles as the supportive but sarcastic best friend, the unamused deadpan ___ (insert bartender/hostess/nurse etc) and most recently making any Asian parent proud as an expert vascular surgeon on New Amsterdam (NBC).

-I’ve studied acting with Caymichael Patten, Seamus McNally and continue my on-camera technique with Matt Newton and Van Hansis at the MN Acting Studio.
+I’ve studied acting with Caymichael Patten, Seamus McNally, on-camera technique with Matt Newton and Van Hansis at the MN Acting Studio and most recently Ted Sluberski.

 For all the spinning roundhouses and ass-kicking, I promise I’m actually a real softie and am a blubbering mess watching dog movies.
 I love this adventure called Life, and I love the people who make up a part of this so very interesting journey.